Humanity has tried to find a cure for aging for millennia, with legends such as the fountain of youth promising a way to reverse the effects of aging.

 There are currently no human studies in CBD, the endocannabinoid system, and the anti-aging process.
 Still, there is initial evidence to suggest that it can be a useful ingredient in the fight.

 Cannabidiol and the Aging Process

-CBD working as an antioxidant helps stabilize free radicals which prevents them from damaging your DNA structure.
-CBD has been proven to be more powerful than other antioxidants such as vitamin C and E.
+CBD oil works as an antioxidant to help stabilize free radicals, which prevents them from damaging your DNA structure.
+CBD has been proven to be more powerful than other antioxidants such as vitamins C and E.